Committee on Research and Graduate Education

 Philippe Baneux, Director of the Center for Animal Resources and Education, Attending Veterinarian

-Douglas Fink, Materials & Safety Coordinator, Department of Clinical Sciences
+Douglas Fink, Material & Safety Coordinator, Department of Clinical Sciences

-Carol Fredrick, Clinical Trials Coordinator, Cornell University Hospital for Animals
+Carol Frederick, Clinical Trials Coordinator, Cornell University Hospital for Animals

 Robert Goggs, Assistant Professor of Emergency and Critical Care

 Galina Hayes, Assistant Professor of Small Animal Surgery